techidaily/site-games-able/source/_posts/digital-age-retro-gaming-bring-back-your-favorite-dreamcatchers-android-edition.md

 ## Step 2: Move the ROM Files and dc\_boot.bin to the ROM Folder

  Next, get the dc\_boot.bin file and the ROM files (the games) onto your device.
 You have several choices to do this.
-You can download the files directly to your phone from your mobile browser, download them to your computer and[move the files from your laptop to your phone](https://www.makeuseof.com/tag/5-ways-to-get-data-from-your-desktop-to-your-android/) , or upload them to a cloud service to transfer to your Android device.
+You can download the files directly to your phone from your mobile browser, download them to your computer and [move the files from your laptop to your phone](https://www.makeuseof.com/tag/5-ways-to-get-data-from-your-desktop-to-your-android/) , or upload them to a cloud service to transfer to your Android device.

 Once you've downloaded the files, move them to your ROMs folder.